Coherent-All-Sky-Monitor/casm_analog_power_controller/README.md

 **Development Setup:**
 - Pi connects to WiFi network
 - Configure static IPs on Pi
-- For SCP: Connect to Pi with ethernet cable and set IP address on computer to be on same subnet as Pi
-- To ssh into Pi, need computer and Pi to be on same WiFi network or connected via ethernet cable with same subnet
+- To SSH into Pi: Computer and Pi must be on same WiFi network (or connected via Ethernet with compatible subnet) or connected via ethernet cable with same subnet

 **Configure Static IPs on Pi on Boot (RPi 5 using systemd):**